Isode Strategy for HF, STANAG 5066 and Applications over HF

 - CFTP (Compressed File Transfer Protocol).
 This is a basic protocol defined in STANAG 5066 to support SMTP email over HF.
 It is also known as Battleforce Email (BFEM).
 While inferior to ACP 142/MULE, it may be useful for interoperability.

 Directory Services are often vital to support operations in the sort of systems that use HF.
 Client/server access to directory services over HF would generally be too slow, so a preferred architecture is to maintain separate directory servers and keep them synchronized with updates.
 Isode provides a solution for this using Isode's Sodium Sync product, exchanging incremental update over email, described in [Directory Replication by Email and over 'Air Gap'].

 XMPP (eXtended Messaging and Presence Protocol) is the open standard for real time messaging, being adopted by many organizations including NATO.
-Isode M-Link supports operations over HF described in M-Link: Constrained Network Operations.
+Isode M-Link supports operations over HF described in M-Link: Constrained Networks.
 This includes operation over STANAG 5066 as standardized in XEP-0365: Server to Server communication over STANAG 5066 ARQ, which provides optimized point to point communication.
 Group communication is optimized using Federated Multi-User Chat (FMUC) standardized in XEP-0289: Federated MUC for Constrained Environments.